 Plant-parasitic nematodes and soil degradation on smallholder farms reduce yields and limit smallholder food security.
-Current smallholder farming practices can exacerbate soil degradation and losses to nematodes.
-Such nematodes are prevalent in soils that are biologically and nutritionally degraded, which are at the root of global challenges in poverty alleviation, malnutrition, and food insecurity.
-Integrated pest management (IPM) and improving soil health are foundational for developing sustainable smallholder agroecosystems.
+Current smallholder farming practices can exacerbate soil degradation and therefore increase losses to nematodes, which are prevalent in soils that are biologically and nutritionally degraded.
+Integrated pest management (IPM) and improving soil health are foundational for developing sustainable smallholder agro-ecosystems.

-The smallholder farmers of the Western Highlands of Guatemala face yield losses from cyst, root-knot, root-lesion, and spiral plant-parasitic nematodes.
-Root-knot, cyst and root-lesion nematodes are the top harmful nematodes globally and are the most serious nematode types affecting potato in this region.
+Smallholder potato farmers of the Western Highlands of Guatemala face yield losses from cyst, root-knot, root-lesion, and spiral plant-parasitic nematodes.
+Root-knot, cyst and root-lesion nematodes are the top harmful nematodes globally, and are the most serious nematode types affecting potato in this region.
 Management is a challenge because nematodes have broad host ranges, populations are often mixtures of species, few crops have broad-spectrum resistance, and chemical nematicides are either not preferred, expensive, or legally restricted.

 Considering the mechanisms by which nematodes cause yield loss and the fact the smallholders often farm degraded soils, sustainable management of plant-parasitic nematodes is best achieved through a soil health management approach.
 For smallholder farmers, strategies that improve soil health and reduce population densities of harmful nematodes within a framework of sustainable intensification and conservation agriculture practices are most logical.
 Integrating soil health knowledge into smallholder agriculture reduces the impact of nematodes and other pests on income, food and nutritional security.